jsullivan/jsullivan.github.com/index.markdown

    </p>
  </header>

 I'm Josh and I like solving problems.
 I live in Bend, Oregon, with my son.

-When we're not conquering 8-bit video games, I'm developing a better platform at G5, the leading provider of local marketing solutions.
+When we're not conquering 8-bit video games, I'm  planning conferences, building apps, and developing a better platform at G5, the leading provider of local marketing solutions.

 I like Ruby, responsive design, Carl Sagan, and Edward Tufte.